Top 30+ Celtic Symbols And Their Meanings

 Celtic Brigid’s Cross symbol

-Brigitte is considered the patroness of Ireland, and her cross is an unofficial symbol.
-The saint is revered in Catholicism and Orthodoxy, although there is very little information about her life.
-Her generosity and wisdom, shown in miracles, are described in legends, and praised kindness and mercy are combined with a surprisingly simple character and humility.
-This is the accompanying image of the cross – simple, unpretentious, understandable.
-According to legend, she weaved the cross when her father (another version of the legend says – a rich pagan) was ready to depart to another world.
-Realizing the meaning of the “wreath” symbol, he decided to be baptized before his death.
+Brigitte is considered the patron saint of Ireland, and her cross is the unofficial symbol.
+The saint is revered in Catholicism and Orthodoxy, although there is very little information about her Life.
+Her generosity and wisdom, manifested in miracles, are described in legends, and her celebrated kindness and mercy are combined with a surprisingly simple character and humility.
+This is what accompanies the image of the cross – simple, unassuming, and understandable.
+According to legend, she wove a cross when her father (according to another version of the legend – a rich pagan) was about to go to the next world.
+Having realized the meaning of the symbol “wreath,” he decided to be baptized before his death.

-Usually, this cross was made of reeds or straw; they made a square with weaving in the center.
-As a result, rays are obtained, and the circle symbolizes the sun.
-And now, there are beliefs that such a cross-wreath will protect the house from harm, and some Catholics living in the villages still use this ornament.
+Usually, such a cross was made of reeds or straw, and in the center, a square was made with weaving.
+The result is rays, and the circle symbolizes the sun.
+Now, there are beliefs that such a cross wreath will protect the house from troubles, and some Catholics living in villages still use this ornament.

-Geometrically opposite forms may indicate the unity of the physical (material) and spiritual (non-material) aspects of a person’s life.
-The soul strives for salvation; it turns out that her visual image envelops the Almighty Sun of Truth.
+Geometrically opposite shapes can indicate the unity of the physical (material) and spiritual (immaterial) sides of human Life.
+The soul strives for salvation, and it turns out that its visual image is enveloped by the almighty Sun of Truth.

 10 Triquetra